Behavioral and Community Health (online) (MBCO)

 The Department offers graduate study leading to the Master Public Health (MPH) in Behavioral and Community Health and the Doctor of Philosophy degree in Behavioral and Community Health.
 The graduate programs are designed to prepare behavioral health professionals with specific skills and the ability to implement theoretical knowledge in a practical setting.

 The mission of the MPH program is to promote the development of behavioral and community health professionals who understand the science, theory, and practice of public health and can apply this knowledge toward the enhancement of health status of communities.
 The MPH program is designed as a professional degree to prepare behavioral and community health professionals working in public health service as practitioners, administrators, supervisors, educators, consultants, and researchers.
-Students will participate in both academic and applied training in program planning and implementation, program evaluation, public policy analysis, research, and management.
+Students will participate in both academic and applied training in program planning and implementation, program evaluation, and research.

 FINANCIAL ASSISTANCE

-The Department offers a limited number of fellowships, and graduate teaching and research assistantships.
+The Department offers a limited number of graduate teaching and research assistantships.
 Contact the Director of Graduate Studies for further information.

 CONTACT